FirasGit/chest_radiography_ai_vs_hi/README.md

 # Chest Radiography Classifcation
-This repository contains the code to classify our internal chest radiograph dataset
+This repository contains the code for our paper Artificial versus Human Intelligence – Superior Diagnostic Accuracy of Deep Learning versus Radiologists in the Assessment of Bedside Chest Radiographs

 ## Installation
 To clone this repository please run